Minnesota Eviction Notice Templates (4)

 Step 3 – File Eviction Complaint

-Tenants will need to pay rent, fix a lease violation, or vacate the property before the expiration of the notice period (if any).
-Should they fail to comply, the landlord must file an Eviction Action Complaint (HOU102) with a court administrator and pay a filing fee.
-Included with the complaint must be copies of the notice to quit, the lease, the police report (if applicable), and a power of authority.* If there are more than two (2) filers and/or tenants, an Additional Litigants Form (HOU125) shall be included with the complaint.
+If the tenant fails to comply with the Notice to Quit, the landlord must file an Eviction Action Complaint (HOU102) with the District Court and pay a filing fee.
+Included with the complaint must be copies of the Notice to Quit, the lease, the police report (if applicable), and a Power of Authority (required only in Hennepin and Ramsay counties).

 Step 4 – Serve Summons